 Point being don’t compare yourself to others because sometimes u only see what people want u to see!!!
 Believe in yourself and don’t let yourself be brought down be proud of who u r and what u have and will achieve xx’

-As for my lovely picture for my article on a local parenting site… well here is the final image we submitted:
+As for my lovely family picture for my article on a local parenting site… well here is the final image we submitted:

 A tripod, two-year-old and self-timer does not mix!
 This was our fifth or sixth attempt I believe?